komutkadum/15.Sentiment-analysis/README.md

-# Hotel Review Sentiment Analysis
+# Hotel Review Sentiment Analysis - College Project

 The project is a sentiment analyser which takes hotel reviews as an input and produces a sentiment of positive or negative.